 Kolhapuri Dry Chicken is not merely about spice—it is about balance, technique, and the celebration of regional character in every bite.

-Skate fish is quite different from the regular fish we usually cook.
-My first time trying it was at a small Malaysian restaurant in New York City.
-They had a glass-window kitchen where you could watch the chefs at work, and honestly, it was love at first bite.
+Skate fish is quite different from the fish we typically cook at home.
+My first experience with it was at a small Malaysian restaurant in New York City.
+The restaurant had a glass-window kitchen where you could watch the chefs prepare every dish, and from the very first bite, I was completely captivated.